gmaximus/mautic_api/README.md

   - If not found we will create a new contact.
   - We will then make all fields available in your Rule.
 - Action to update the contact in Mautic.
-  - We will be able to use Rules "Set data value" to change whatever we want on the retrieved contact.
+  - We will be able to use Rules "Set data value" to change whatever we want on the retrieved contact above.
-  - When we're done we can pass the updated contact to this action for the update.
+  - When we're done we can pass the updated contact to this action to update your Mautic install.